Stability Analysis

 Kyambogo University

-Here, we describe several ways of computing threshold conditions for this basic malaria model:
+Here, we take a tour of methods for computing threshold conditions for this basic malaria model:

 Steady States